dltuananh123/Resort-Quote-Generator/README.md

 ## 🌟 Project Overview

 This application streamlines the process of creating custom booking quotes for resort guests.
 It features a clean, user-friendly interface that allows staff to quickly generate professionally formatted quotes based on guest details and booking information.
+With secure authentication, it ensures that only authorized staff members can access the system.

 ## ✨ Features

+- **Secure Authentication**: NextAuth.js integration with credential provider for secure staff login
+- **Role-Based Access**: Different access levels for admin and staff users
+- **Protected Routes**: Middleware-based protection of sensitive application areas
+- **Session Management**: Secure JWT-based sessions with proper expiration handling
 - **Dynamic Quote Generation**: Create professional resort booking quotes in real-time
 - **Dual Input Methods**: Enter data manually or paste formatted data from clipboard
 - **Sample Data Option**: Quick testing and demonstration using pre-populated data